 - to promote greater educational and social inclusion of children who have experienced early and complex trauma.

-- to support adults who have experienced recent or non-recent trauma
+- to support children, young people and adults who have experienced recent or non-recent trauma

 To promote the use of playfulness, acceptance, curiosity, and empathy through creative arts using a psychodynamic and integrated approach, parallel to contemporary validated neuroscience.
 We work to a trauma informed recovery model for the brain and body relationship to connect, whilst recognising individual and specific developmental needs.